natefinch/npf/content/blog/go2-contracts-go-too-far.md

 Sure, it's a clever way to ensure that only types that can be used in that way are viable... but clever isn't good.

-One of my favorite posts about Go is Rob Napier's [Go is a Shop-Based Jig](http://robnapier.net/go-is-a-shop-built-jig).
+One of my favorite posts about Go is Rob Napier's [Go is a Shop-Built Jig](http://robnapier.net/go-is-a-shop-built-jig).
 In it, he argues that there are many ineleagant parts to the Go language, but that they exist to make the whole work better for actual users.
 This is stuff like the built-in functions